KELVINBRIDGE · GLASGOW|

 TEL 0141 334 0557

 Traditionally known as ‘peak’ wedding season for many couples and businesses across Scotland, summer has arrived!
 While in normal circumstances hotels, venues and churches across the land would be scheduling in packed ceremonies and receptions catering for an array of couples – 2021 is a little different and while not what you may have planned for there is still much to celebrate.
-Read on for the second part of our guide to wedding planning mid-pandemic.
+Read on for the second part of our guide to planning your day mid-pandemic as the Scottish Wedding Industry 2021 takes off.

 While the whole of Scotland looks forward to be moving into Level 1 in coming weeks, all being well, weddings will see the biggest advancement in change yet with guest numbers increasing to 100 – and potentially a move to level 0 later in the summer.
 While some restrictions regarding dancing, music and licensing will still be in place; this long awaited increase in numbers is receiving a resounding sigh of relief from couples and wedding suppliers alike.